 A look at what the new Brexit Agreement is, and what impact it will have.

-Just before Christmas, Parliament voted to approve Boris Johnson's new Withdrawal Agreement.
+Parliament has voted to approve Boris Johnson's new Withdrawal Agreement, and is now waiting royal approval.
 This is the Agreement that settles how the UK will leave the European Union, and will come into force on January 31st, 2020.
-While a bulk of the Agreement remains unchanged from Theresa May's deal, there are some notable changes.
+While a bulk of the Agreement remains unchanged from Theresa May's deal in 2019, there are some notable changes.
 Click here for a breakdown of Theresa May's Agreement.

 From January 31st, the UK will enter a Transition Period until December 31st, 2020.

 During this period, the UK will remain aligned to EU law and trading terms.